-Pre-nuptial, pre-civil partnership and co-habitation agreements are more commonly known as pre-nups.
+pre-nups are pre-nuptial, pre-civil partnership and co-habitation agreements

 A pre-nup is an agreement that is entered into before marriage or before moving in together and sets out how property and assets are owned and how they will be divided if the relationship does not work out.
 Pre-nups have been associated with celebrities and the very wealthy in the past.
 However, we now find that an increasing number of clients require advice on this subject, as it provides certainty to the couple.